Protective Action You Can Take Now

-You may suspect a loved one is starting to fail, or possibly elder abuse is taking place but what can you do?
+You may suspect a loved one is starting to fail, and possibe elder abuse is taking place but what can you do?
 Anything?
 The answer is a definite “yes”!
 Certain preventive measures may be appropriate to minimize the chances that an elderly person will become a dangerous risk to himself/herself or a victim of financial and physical exploitation.
 Remember this, with elder abuse and financial exploitation time is not your friend and delaying your response may have devastating consequences.
 Here are some immediate and simple steps to take:

-• Direct deposit Social Security checks.
+- Direct deposit Social Security checks.
 This is easy to arrange with the Social Security administration.
 Call your local Social Security Administration Office for the forms and procedures you must complete.
 You can go online to the Social Security website found HERE which specifies the steps to take to become a “representative payee” for a vulnerable adult and safeguard their monthly social security or SSI check.

-• Create a joint bank account or establish a convenience checking/savings account so that you have banking authority and, equally important, have access to the person’s daily and monthly transactions with electronic access via the internet.
+l - Create a joint bank account or establish a convenience checking/savings account so that you have banking authority and, equally important, have access to the person’s daily and monthly transactions with electronic access via the internet.
 You absolutely must get the predators name off the account and revoke their authority under an existing Power of Attorney, withdraw all of the joint funds and place these funds under your safekeeping but be careful how you act because you may then be accused by the predator of depriving the elderly person of his/her funds.
-Before you act you may want to speak to me personally so I can layout the process and explain in detail just what and how things should be done and in what order.
+Before you act you may want to speak to me personally so I can layout the process and explain in detail how things should be done and in what order.

 After exploitation has occurred, your options are limited.
 Taking the above actions may help to minimize further exploitation.
-You may want to consider filing criminal charges or civil proceedings against the perpetrator of the exploitation.
+You may also want to consider filing criminal charges or civil proceedings against the perpetrator of the exploitation.
 Theft is not limited to robbing a bank at gun point.
 (See page entitled “NJ Laws on Elder Abuse” found on this site; look under the Table of Contents) found on the Home Page.

 Drafting Advance Planning Documents to Reduce the Risk of Abuse or Exploitation

-We use a variety of tools such as powers of attorney and advance health care directives to carry out the goal of advance planning to put into place a plan for decision making if the person should lose the ability to make choices.
+We use a variety of tools such as drafting a power of attorney and health care directive to carry out the goals of advance planning and decision making if the declining person should seriously lose the ability to make reasonable choices and decisions.
 The same tools used to empower agents and advisors to help make and carry out decisions, in the event of incapacity, can become tools of abuse and exploitation.
-The health care surrogate or proxy can start making health care decisions that are clearly not a reflection of the person.
-The agent under a power of attorney can mismanage or steal assets, empowered by the appointment as an agent.

-The first step to minimize risk in advance planning is carefully selecting agents for health care, financial or personal decisions.
+The first step to minimize risk in advance planning is carefully selecting agents for health care, financial or personal decision making.
 Most families default the selection to a spouse, child, or other close family member.
 Individuals and families need to take time to discuss the responsibilities of the agent together.
 Some of the responsibilities of an agent include:

-• Safeguarding the person and their property;
+- Safeguarding the welfare and safety of the person and their property;

-• Avoiding conflicts of interest; and
+- Avoiding conflicts of interest; and

-• Acting as a fiduciary
+- Acting as a fiduciary

 Characteristics to Look for in an Agent or Proxy